-For work that is forecast to be undertaken in the period of the LTP, the Council may apply indexation to the development contribution calculations based on the Producers Price Index Outputs for Construction as provided in LGA 2002 section 106 (2B) and (2C).
-These provisions, however, exclude interest and financing costs from the adjustments for increases in this producer price index a.
-For past capital expenditure, other than for roading, where that expenditure contains a growth component, the Council will annually increase the
+For work that is forecast to be undertaken in the period of the LTP, the Council may apply indexation to the development contribution calculations based on the Producers Price Index Outputs for Construction as provided in LGA 2002 s 106(2B) and (2C).
+These provisions, however, exclude interest and financing costs from the adjustments for increases in this producer price index.